sdv-dev/DeepEcho/README.md

 In this short quickstart, we show how to model a mixed-type multivariate time series dataset and then generate synthetic data that resembles it.

+We will start by loading the data and preparing the instance of our model.

 ```python3
 from deepecho import PARModel
 from deepecho.demo import load_demo